Maximin Shares Under Cardinality Constraints: Reduced Instances

 \section{Reduced Instances}

+High-valued goods are generally harder to handle than low-valued goods in MMS-approximation.
+Low-valued goods can easily be distributed across bundles in an approximately even manner and to a certain extent in a way that makes up for an uneven value distribution due to the high-valued goods.
+High-valued goods, on the other hand, allow only for a rough and usually uneven distribution.
+In order to simplify the problem instances, we wish to minimize both the number of high-valued goods and the maximum value of a good.

 If we remove an agent $i$ and a bundle $B\subseteq M$ from an instance, the result is called a \emph{reduced} instance.
-If the bundle's value is sufficiently high ($v_i(B)\geq\alpha\mu_i$) and the MMS of the remaining agents are at least as high after the removal, this is called a \emph{valid reduction}~\cite{garg_improved_2020}, a concept used in many MMS approximation algorithms for the unconstrained fair allocation problem \cite[e.g.,][]{garg_approximating_2019,kurokawa_fair_2018,ghodsi_fair_2018}.
+If the bundle's value is sufficiently high ($v_i(B)\geq\alpha\mu_i$) and the MMS of the remaining agents are at least as high after the removal, this is called a \emph{valid reduction}~\cite{garg_improved_2020}, a concept used in many MMS approximation algorithms for the unconstrained fair allocation problem \citep[e.g.,][]{garg_approximating_2019,kurokawa_fair_2018,ghodsi_fair_2018}.\footnote{The term \emph{reduction} here refers to data reduction, as the term is used in parameterized algorithm design, rather than to the problem transformations of complexity theory.} With a valid reduction we can both guarantee agent $i$ a bundle with a value of at least $\alpha\mu_i$ and reduce the original instance to a smaller problem instance.

-Being able to guarantee that no agent $i$ values any item at $\alpha\mu_i$ or higher, limits the impact a single item can have on a bundle's value under additive valuations---a property that is valuable in $\alpha$-approximation of MMS allocations.
-For unconstrained instances, this property can easily be obtained by repeatedly reducing the instance, selecting an item valued at $\alpha\mu_i$ by some agent $i$ and removing that agent and item.
-Under cardinality constraints, however, one cannot always give away only a single item, as one may end up with a category with too many items for the remaining agents, i.e., one may have that $|C_h| > k_h(n - 1)$ for some $h$.
-Giving away a single item in this situation would make it impossible to distribute the remaining items into bundles for the remaining agents, i.e., $\mathcal{F} = \emptyset$.
-Thus, for cardinality constraints, the following modified definition of valid reductions is necessary.
+Given the above definition, a valid reduction could leave an instance without any feasible (complete) allocations, as there may be more goods left in a category than can be allocated to the remaining agents.
+We require that a valid reduction leaves the reduced instance with at least one feasible allocation.

-\begin{definition} Let $I = \langle M, N, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraints, $B$ a feasible bundle, $i$ an agent, and $I' = \langle M \setminus B, N \setminus \{i\}, V', C' \rangle$, where $V'$ and $C'$ are equivalent to $V$ and $C$, with agent $i$ and the items in $B$ removed.
+\begin{definition} Let $I = \langle N, M, V, C \rangle$ be an instance of the fair allocation problem under cardinality constraints, $B$ a feasible bundle, $i$ an agent, and $I' = \langle N \setminus \{i\}, M \setminus B, V', C' \rangle$, where $V'$ and $C'$ are equivalent to $V$ and $C$, with agent $i$ and the items in $B$ removed.
 If $v_i(B) \ge \alpha\mu_i^I$, $\mathcal{F}_{I'} \neq \emptyset$ and $\mu_{i'}^{I'} \ge \mu_{i'}^{I}$ for all $i' \in N \setminus \{i\}$, then allocating $B$ to $i$ is called a \textit{valid reduction}. \end{definition}